-How to find the maximum number of bugs in software?
+How to find Bugs in Software?

 At its core, all software testing boils down to finding as many bugs as fast as possible.
-A successful tester knows how to find bugs without missing out on any major ones or causing any delays.
+A successful tester knows how to find bugs without missing out on major ones or causing delays.
 Quick, flawless releases are the norm in the current digital world.

 Consequently, testers must find and establish processes that comprehensively answer the question: “How to find more bugs in software testing?”
 This article takes readers through a few tactics that allow for detecting the maximum number of bugs within the smallest possible timelines.

-Set Goals for Software Quality
+2. Set Goals for Software Quality

 - Just ask the QA manager if a goals document exists

 - Do a little research to find any statements published by the organization or senior personnel on what they prioritize